FlypMA/flyp-frontend/src/app/pages/business/README.md

 ---

-**Business Dashboard Pages - Complete business management and analysis system for the BetweenDeals M&A platform.**
+**Business Dashboard Pages - Complete business management and analysis system for the flyp M&A platform.**